allenhwkim/proctree/README.md

 proctree
 =========

-Retrieve or display given a process tree
+Get, display, or kill a processe tree

 ## Install